 1. ADHIPATI or MURDHI on the midline of the head 11 finger widths above the eyebrows.
 Calms the mind, kindles deeper understanding, fosters contentment, heightens perception

 2. BRAHMARANDRA on the midline 8 finger widths above the eyebrows.
-Helps insomnia, elevates mood, eases headache.
+Helps insomnia, elevates mood, eases headaches.

-3. SHIVARANDRA on the mid line 15 widths above the eyebrows.
-Helps sense of alertness.
+3. SHIVARANDRA on the midline 15 widths above the eyebrows.
+Helps with a sense of alertness.

 5. KRIKATIKA both sides at the top of the spine.
 Helps relieve tension in the neck and back and improve posture.

-7. AKSHAKA on the top of the collar bone where it joins the breast bone.
+7. AKSHAKA on the top of the collarbone where it joins the breastbone.
 Press and release down toward the waist.
-Helps reduce pitta imbalance to reduce anger and boost energy.
+It helps to reduce pitta imbalance to reduce anger and boost energy.
 Touch the next three as you would for lymphatic drainage using a gentle stroke

 8. MANTHA side of the neck, 4 finger widths below the earlobe.
 Improve circulation to face and stimulates lymph.

-9. SIRA MANTHA either side of upper windpipe.
+9. SIRA MANTHA either side of the upper windpipe.
 Helps to improve facial circulation and voice.

-10. NILA either side of lower windpipe.
+10. NILA either side of the lower windpipe.
 Helps to improve voice and ease throat pain.